listcordteam/listcord.js/README.md

 # Listcord.js

 An official wrapper for listcord api!
+As this library lacks in documentation kindly make an issue or contact us on discord for doubts!

 > View https://listcord.xyz/apidocs to view the raw api documentation!